 Why package rooms are better than package lockers

 Both package rooms and package lockers will streamline deliveries and help prevent package theft.
-But a package room is the better option.
+But a package room is the better and more efficient option.

 - Package lockers require a lot of space, but offer minimal storage.